'Fat Freezing' Isn't The Only Beauty Treatment Disfiguring Women

 Advertisement

 In this TikTok video, an aesthetician is seen injecting a patient's hips with a very long needle, much to the fear of commenters, who are shocked by how big it is.
-Antonia Mariconda, founder of Safety in Beauty (an organisation which aims to protect and inform those seeking cosmetic and beauty procedures), says it's frustrating to hear that injectables are often touted as non-invasive.
+Antonia Mariconda, founder of Safety in Beauty (an organisation that aims to protect and inform those seeking cosmetic and beauty procedures), says it's frustrating to hear that injectables are often touted as non-invasive.
 "That's not true," she reveals.
 "People take less time to research a procedure than choosing a pair of Louboutins, a new sofa or kitchen tiles.
 That should put everything into perspective."
 Injectable dermal filler can occlude blood vessels, which could prove to be a catastrophic emergency.
 Filler is also known to result in lumps, cysts, swelling and bruising.
-Even in expert hands, things can go wrong, but limited regulations are a real issue within the UK aesthetics industry.
+Even in expert hands, things can go wrong.
 It's interesting to note the trickle-down effect this has on the workload of reputable medical practitioners.
 "Rather than focusing on providing the most appropriate treatments for patients, many practitioners are having to use their time to reverse 'botched' procedures, or rectify results in other ways," explains Dr Uma Jeyanathan, founder of Uma Skin Clinic.

 Body filler isn't the only desired treatment among younger generations.
 On TikTok, Dr Paul Jarrod Frank recently made a video warning prospective patients about the effects of fat dissolving injections.
 They use acids which, he says, "supposedly melts fat in the neck and jowls".
 He goes on to say: "I hate this stuff.
 It's very expensive, unpredictable results, takes multiple treatments and is extremely traumatic and causes swelling."
 Dr Frank stitched his video with a clip filmed by a TikToker who had undergone fat dissolving injections.
 He says that she would be swollen like she is in the clip for at least a week or two and will need multiple treatments done monthly.
 In many cases the puffiness subsides but as Dr Frank points out, it's difficult to tell how your body might react to injectable treatments.
 Some TikTokers have blasted fat dissolving injections for making them look like a "bullfrog" thanks to severe swelling, while others report intense pain.
 A handful claim to have experienced nerve damage and "lopsided" smiles weeks after treatment.
 Though experts say side effects like these are not likely to be permanent, they can be discouraging and often embarrassing for many.